mutanyi/foundation-maker/README.md

 In this case, you will get PaymentDeclinedException.php in your app/Exceptions folder and payment-declined.blade.php in your resources/views/errors folder.
 Since we did not specify a master page name, it defaults to master.

 You need to add the exception manually to your Handler.php file.
+You may use our * **[make:exception-handler](#makeexception-handler)** command to make a compatible Handler for this approach to exception handling.

 Also note, the view is written to expect the $e object passed to it, so you can include custom messages.
 It will be included in the blade syntax as follows: